HHSDigitalMediaAPIPlatform/SyndicationSDK_ObjectiveC/README.md

     -ObjC
     -all_load

 4. Simple `#import <Syndication/SyndicationSDK.h>` and you are off and running.
-You can now create your base object which is used to handle all the requests to the Syndication API.
+You can now create your base [Syndication](http://ctacdevteam.bitbucket.org/syndicationsdk_objectivec/Classes/Syndication.html) object which is used to handle all the requests to the Syndication API.

 ---

 ## Documentation

-Documentation is `appledoc` style and can be found at:
+Documentation is `appledoc` style and can be found [here](http://ctacdevteam.bitbucket.org/syndicationsdk_objectivec/index.html).

-**XXX** link to hosted documentation somewhere.

 ---